rocky/python-spark/README.rst

 Features
 --------

-Many of the features added were in direct response to using it in the Python decompiler _uncompyle6_.
+Many of the added features are directly related to using it in the Python decompiler uncompyle6_.

-One unique features of this code is the ability to have it profile which grammar rules have been used over a series of parses.
+One unique feature of this code is the ability to have it profile which grammar rules have been used over a series of parses.
 This can inform which grammar rules are not needed.

-Another unusual feature is to be able to remove grammar rules after a rule as been added.
-This is used in uncompyle6_ where grammar rules inherited one version of Python to another.
+Another unusual feature is to be able to remove grammar rules after a rule has been added.
+This is used in uncompyle6_ where grammar rules inherited from one version of Python to another.

 The non-standard grammar generator system feature is the ability to perform a callback check just before a reduction rule occurs.
 This